 Employees now work in a warm, comfortable environment, but equally important are the energy savings.

-Royal Wine’s food processing and distribution center authorities responded to employee wintertime requests for a warmer shipping area, but received a bonus when the six dock door air curtains appropriated for air comfort also significantly reduced operational energy costs.
+Royal Wine’s food processing and distribution center authorities began receiving requests from their employees for a warmer shipping area when the winter temperatures started to drop.
+In response, they installed six air curtains over their dock doors to remedy the problem.
+An unexpected bonus was seen when these installations also significantly reduced operational energy costs.

-Sub-freezing days near open shipping doors previously required heavy clothing, hampered worker productivity and caused chilling air drafts regardless of portable truck and dock seals, according to Abraham Wechter, plant engineer, Royal Wine Corp., Bayonne, N.J.
+Sub-freezing days near open shipping doors previously required heavy clothing, hampered worker productivity and caused chilling air drafts.
+Even the use of portable truck and dock seals did not help, according to Abraham Wechter, plant engineer, Royal Wine Corp., Bayonne, N.J.

-Charles Cino, sales engineer at manufacturer representative SRS Enterprises, Middletown, N.J., and Wechter collaborated on shipping door options.
+Charles Cino – sales engineer at manufacturer representative SRS Enterprises, Middletown, N.J. – and Wechter collaborated on shipping door options.
 Cino assessed the application for separating the outdoor from indoor environments during the dozens of daily shipping door cycles.
-He then submitted an air curtain equipment type and sizing strategy based on a consultation with Sales Manager Stephen Benes, Berner International, New Castle, Pa., the U.S.’s leading air curtain manufacturer.
-Miller Mechanical Corp., Sayreville, N.J. was the installation contractor.
+He then submitted an air curtain equipment type and sizing strategy based on a consultation with Sales Manager Stephen Benes, Berner International, New Castle, Pa. – the leading air curtain manufacturer in the U.S. Miller Mechanical Corp., Sayreville, N.J. was the installation contractor.

 Cino selected six Berner Industrial Direct Drive, model IDC-12 air curtains with indirect gas-fired heat for the 8 x 10-foot roll-up door openings.
 Each USA made air curtain incorporates three 1/2-hp, single-speed dual-shaft motors that drive blower wheel assemblies delivering 4,443 CFM.
-The result is a laminar air stream that returns 70 to 80-percent of the indoor energy back into the space while blocking outdoor temperatures infiltration.
+The result is a laminar air stream that returns 70-80% of the indoor energy back into the space while blocking outdoor temperatures infiltration.

 The heat option helps supplement Royal Wine’s existing multiple installations of unit heaters by Reznor/Nortek Global Ltd., Memphis, Tenn., and infrared heaters by Detroit Radiant Re-Verber-Ray® Warren, Michigan.
 Also helpful in moving static heat from the ceiling are High Volume/Low Speed (HVLS) fans by Rite-Hite Corp., Milwaukee, Wis.

-Each air curtain’s control package includes a factory mounted and wired UL listed motor control panel, complete with a Rotary Non-Fused disconnect switch, time delay relay, 24V transformer and a remote-mounted Hand Off/Auto–Summer-Winter combination switch and thermostat.
-The air curtains are activated through a 24V heavy duty, floor-mounted magnetic reed switch that activates the air curtain when the overhead roll up/canister doors go up.
+The air curtains are activated through a 24V heavy duty, floor-mounted magnetic reed switch that turns the air curtain on when the overhead roll up/canister doors go up.
 The heaters are activated by a thermostat.

-Wechter is satisfied with the air curtain performance and energy savings, and he plans to order another IDC12 for a remotely-located shipping door.
+Wechter is satisfied with the air curtain performance and energy savings.
+He plans to order another IDC12 for a remotely-located shipping door.